dishagarg/visualyzic/README.md

   to the frequency you click on.

-# Using the Polymer component
+# About using a Polymer component

 Simplest possible version:

     <g-spectrogram/>

-Enable controls:
+Enabling controls:

     <g-spectrogram controls>
     </g-spectrogram>

-Pass parameters to the component:
+Passing parameters to a component:

     <g-spectrogram log labels ticks="10">
     </g-spectrogram>